Leica SL vs Sony A6400

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica SL (Typ 601) and Sony Alpha A6400 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the SL has a headphone jack, which is not present on the A6400 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Leica SL (unlike the A6400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SL and the A6400 are recent models that are part of the current product line-up.
-The A6400 replaced the earlier Sony A6300, while the SL does not have a direct predecessor.
+The A6400 is a recent model that features in the current product line-up of Sony.
+In contrast, the SL has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.